 If you happen to be staying close to Giza overnight, don’t miss the Pyramids Sound and Light Show.
 It’s exactly what it sounds like, but it’s a great way to appreciate the Great Pyramid a little differently.
 While you’ll have to pay for a seat at the official light show, if you have dinner on the balcony of the nearby Pizza Hut, you can watch both the sunset and the show for free.

-One thousand years after the construction of the Great Pyramids, the New Kingdom arose in Egypt, and power shifted from the ancient capital of Memphis to Thebes in the south, the site of modern-day Luxor.
+One thousand years after the construction of the Great Pyramids, the New Kingdom arose in Egypt, and power shifted from the ancient capital of Memphis to Thebes in the north africa, the site of modern-day Luxor.
 Enriched by gold mined in the deserts of Nubia and transported to the city on the river Nile, Thebes became the country’s cultural and political hub.
 Today, the mid-sized city Luxor is known as the “world’s largest open air museum” and is one of Egypt’s most popular travel destinations.
 There’s so much to see and do in Luxor – from temples to tombs and everything in between.
 You’ll need to allow a couple of days to do it all justice.

 Most of the Luxor attractions are located either on the East Bank or the West Bank of the Nile.
 Famous highlights on the East Bank include Karnak Temple – also known as Ipet-isu (‘Most Select of Places’) – an extraordinary temple city that took over 2,000 years to build.
 Although the entire Karnak complex consists of four main parts, the main structure known as the Temple of Amun is the only one that is open to the general public.
 The largest religious building ever built, the temple’s pillared hall is a breathtaking stone forest of 134 columns that stand as high as 21 meters (69 feet).
 Stroll.